top of page

 If you wouldn’t say it to a child you love, then you have no business saying it to yourself.

-Thirdly, use my acronym: RATS.
+Finally, try this fun little acronym: R.A.T.S.
 When your inner bully creeps up on you and starts reminding you how you do, will, or could mess up say, “RATS!”
 Then do the following:

 Recognize you’re bullying yourself